ndonfris/fish-lsp/README.md

 ### Client Configuration _(Required)_

-Theoretically, the language-server should generally be compatible with almost any text-editor or IDE you enjoy using.
+Theoretically, the language-server should generally be compatible with almost any text-editor or IDE you prefer using.
-Feel free to setup the project in any [fish-lsp-client](https://github.com/ndonfris/fish-lsp/wiki/Client-Configurations) of your choice.
+Feel free to setup the project in any [fish-lsp-client](https://github.com/ndonfris/fish-lsp/wiki/Client-Configurations) of your choice, or [submit a PR](https://github.com/ndonfris/fish-lsp-language-clients/pulls) for new configurations.

 ```json
 {